-We continue to train multi-agent systems with encoding scheme 1 for the full game.
-The result after 400,000 games is shown in Figure 7.
+We continue to train multi-agent systems for the full game.
+The result after 400,000 games is shown in Figure 4.
 The highest average winning percentage is 58.
-The average winning percentage is the average of 5 runs, in which each run includes 50 games played against PubEval every 200 iterations.
+The average winning percentage is the average of 5 runs, in which each run includes 50 games played against PUBEVAL every 200 iterations.